TheArtificial/theartificial.nl/source/people/shannon.md

 quote: "I take ideas the world isn’t quite ready for and turn them into products people can’t imagine living without."
 ---

-Shannon is an artist, designer, and sometimes geek who loves thinking about the various intersections of humanity, technology, and aesthetics.
-When she’s not designing products and experiences at The Artificial, she can be found in her studio, [telling stories though paint](http://www.shannonethomas.com).
+I am an artist, designer, and sometimes geek who loves thinking about the various intersections of humanity, technology, and aesthetics.
+When I'm not designing products and experiences at The Artificial, I can be found in my studio, [telling stories though paint](http://www.shannonethomas.com).